 Opioid-related deaths are increasing annually in Hamilton.

-In 2017, there were 88 confirmed deaths among Hamilton residents.
-In comparison, there were 52 opioid-related deaths in 2016 (representing a 65% increase in the death rate).
 Note that probable deaths are those for which the investigation to determine cause of death is ongoing.

 How Hamilton compares

 Between 2005 and 2018, Hamilton had a higher rate of opioid-related deaths when compared to the provincial average.
 In 2018, Hamilton's opioid-related death rate was 109% higher than or more than double the provincial rate.
 In 2017, Hamilton's opioid-related death rate was 73% higher than the provincial rate.

 For more information about opioid-related deaths in Ontario, view the Public Health Ontario's Interactive Opioid Tool.